typicalninja/google-sr/README.md

 This is not sponsored, supported, or affiliated with Google Inc.

-The module scrapes the google search result page instead of using the API as suggested by google.
-Author is **NOT** responsible for any issue (ip block from google, etc...) that occurs due to misuse.
+The module scrapes the google search result page instead of using the API as normally suggested by google (which may also fall under tos violations).
+Author is **NOT** responsible for **any** issue (ip block from google, etc...) that occurs due to misuse.

 # License